greggorrell/Lovebox/README.md

 ❤️ Lovebox ❤️
 ===
-DIY project to lasercut a lovebox inspired from https://en.lovebox.love/.
-It was a homemade Christmas present for my mom.
-So I can send her messages or pictures at any time to start the day motivated.
-When a new message is received, the heart moves in front of the box.
+DIY project for sending someone messages or pictures at any time.
+When a new message is received the heart moves in front of the box.
 It stops as soon as the message has been read (more specifically the built-in brightness sensor reacts when the box is opened).
-Have fun building your own!

 ![](https://i.imgur.com/5MPBxsc.jpg)
 ![](https://github.com/julisa99/Lovebox/blob/master/docs/images/demo_lovebox.gif)